 Pro-Tips

-- Don’t skimp on adding butter or ghee
+Add that butter: Don’t skimp on adding butter or ghee.

-- To make this recipe vegan, just skip the butter and replace it with oil of your liking.
+Vegan: To make this recipe vegan, skip the butter and use your preferred oil instead.

-- This dal is super creamy, even when cream is not added.
-Top with cream or cashew cream at the end when serving!
+Make it creamy: This dal is super creamy, even without added cream.
+Top with cream or cashew cream when serving!

-- I don’t add kasoori methi as my mom doesn’t.
-If you like, crush 1 tablespoon of dried fenugreek leaves between your palms and add them to the dal after the pressure cooking is done.
+Kasoori Methi: I don’t add kasoori methi as my mom doesn’t.
+If you like, crush 1 tablespoon of dried fenugreek leaves between your palms and add them to the dal after it has finished pressure cooking.

 More Instant Pot Indian Recipes You’ll Love